DGAP-Public Voting Rights: SGL CARBON SE (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Voith GmbH Heidenheim an der Brenz Germany
+Name: City and country of registered office: JMV Verwaltungs GmbH Heidenheim an der Brenz Germany

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.